mooreryan/TenderIsTheByte/collections/_posts/2021-01-18-divnet-rust-implementation.md

 ### Why make divnet-rs?

 In the [getting started tutorial](https://github.com/adw96/DivNet/blob/31e04e29e4f3c02ea07c7f35873ee6743b79170a/vignettes/getting-started.Rmd), there is a section called "What does DivNet do that I can't do already?" (it is worth reading if you haven't!).
 So I thought it would be good to answer the question, "What does `divnet-rs` do that the R implementation of DivNet can't do aleady?"
 The answer is simple: `divnet-rs` gives you the ability to apply the DivNet algorithm to large datasets.
-For those without easy access to high performance computing facilities, you will be able to run DivNet on typically sized SSU rRNA microbiome datasets on your laptop. `divnet-rs` is both faster and much more memory efficent that the R implementation.
+For those without easy access to high performance computing facilities, you will be able to run `divnet-rs` on typically sized SSU rRNA microbiome datasets on your laptop. `divnet-rs` is both faster and much more memory efficent that the R implementation.
 Of course, bioinformatics software is all about tradeoffs and `divnet-rs` is no different.
 [Comapared to the R implementation](#differences-in-the-implementations), it's harder to install, you have to write some R code specifically to get data in and out of `divnet-rs`, and not all network and boostrapping options offered by the R implementation are available in the Rust implementation.
 That said, I think `divnet-rs` still fulfills a useful niche by allowing researchers to apply the DivNet algorithm to datasets that are currently too large for the R implementation to handle.

-## Comparing runtime and memory usage
+## Comparing run time and memory usage

 ### Set up